Buscar

 Natural experiments

-Naturally occurring IV.
-Situational factors such as people who have broken a bone. does not manipulate IV. controled/natural setting
+Situational factors such as people who have broken a bone (naturally occurring IV). does not manipulate IV. controlled/natural setting

 Quasi experiments

 Naturally occurring IV.
-Participant factors. controlled/natural setting. doesn't manipulate IV
+Participant factors (e.g age or gender). controlled/natural setting. doesn't manipulate IV

 Independant groups design